iniquitybbs/iniquity/docs/classes/Core.IQ.Core.Menu.md

 [`IQMenuPromptFunctions`](../interfaces/Core.IQMenuPromptFunctions.md)

-Some functions that can be chained to the prompt.
+Functions that can be chained to the prompt.

 #### Inherited from